Introduction of an Inward Company Re-domiciliation Regime in Hong Kong

 • Consent has been obtained from members under the law of original domicile.

-• Certified copy of a resolution duly passed by at least 75% of the eligible members (regardless of whether passed in meeting or by written resolution) if neither the law of the original domicile nor the constitutional documents of the company require it to obtain members’ consent for re-domiciliation.
+• Certified copy of a resolution duly passed by at least 75% of the eligible members (regardless of whether passed in meeting or by written resolution) if neither the law of the original domicile nor the constitutional documents of the company requires it to obtain members’ consent for re-domiciliation.

 Solvency